 Strange Thing #1 – Discussing the Couple’s Sex Life

+You don’t know if the couple hasn’t had sex yet.
+You don’t know if she likes to wear a feeldoe strapon.
+You don’t know if they have an open mariage.
+And I’m pretty sure you don’t want to know any of this.
 I’d have died of embarrassment if my preacher made a comment about the fact that I was wearing white because I was still pure and that myself and my (at this point) fiancee had taken steps to keep the purity in our relationship.
-Maybe I’m strange, but I’d prefer my priest not talk about my sex life in front of all of my family and friends.
+Maybe I’m strange, but I’d prefer my priest not to talk about my sex life in front of all of my family and friends, especially if we liked the idea of being able to experiment with a different experience from time to time.
+It’s just not something I would like to speak about in public, but that’s just me.

 Strange Thing #2 – Discussing Divorce as Part of the Ceremony